 Bicycle and Pedestrian Plan Update: 2018

 The City of Eau Claire is in the process of updating the 2010 Bicycle and Pedestrian Plan.
 City staff has been working with BPAC over the past 18 months and has obtained public input over this timeframe.
 Click here to view the draft update.
 Please forward comments to Senior Planner Patrick Ivory at Pat.Ivory@eauclairewi.gov.
-The plan will be reviewed by various city committees during August and September of 2018.
+The plan will be reviewed by various city committees during October of 2018.